nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!poke-rr create-all-in-one  <channel>``

-Use this to create a reaction role of each tier of the pok�mon active in raids.
+Use this to create a reaction role of each tier of the pokémon active in raids.

 poke-rr edit
 ~~~~~~~~~~~

 Full command: ``!poke-rr edit  <message_id> <channel> <pokemon>``

-Use this to edit a pok�mon reaction role.
+Use this to edit a pokémon reaction role.
 This will also create all the necessary roles and emojis.
-You need to input all the pok�mon you want on a pok�mon reaction role, and Nexus will update it accordingly, without deleting the ones that are already there.
+You need to input all the pokémon you want on a pokémon reaction role, and Nexus will update it accordingly, without deleting the ones that are already there.

 poke-rr permaboosted
 ~~~~~~~~~~~

 Full command: ``!poke-rr permaboosted``

-Use this to toggle on/off permaboosted showing on pok�mon reaction roles.
+Use this to toggle on/off permaboosted showing on pokémon reaction roles.

 poke-rr global-edit
 ~~~~~~~~~~~

 Full command: ``!poke-rr global-edit  <message_id> <channel> [tier=all]``

-Use this to edit a pok�mon reaction role with the pok�mon that are currently in raids.
+Use this to edit a pokémon reaction role with the pokémon that are currently in raids.

 poke-rr global-create
 ~~~~~~~~~~~

 Full command: ``!poke-rr global-create  <channel> [tier=all]``

-Use this to create a reaction role of the pok�mon currently in raids.
+Use this to create a reaction role of the pokémon currently in raids.

 poke-rr mentionable
 ~~~~~~~~~~~

 Full command: ``!poke-rr mentionable``

-Use this to toggle on/off roles from pok�mon reaction roles being mentionable.
+Use this to toggle on/off roles from pokémon reaction roles being mentionable.

 poke-rr weather-boosted
 ~~~~~~~~~~~

 Full command: ``!poke-rr weather-boosted``

-Use this to toggle on/off weather boosted pok�mon reaction roles.
+Use this to toggle on/off weather boosted pokémon reaction roles.

 poke-rr tier-roles
 ~~~~~~~~~~~

 Full command: ``!poke-rr tier-roles``

-Use this to toggle on/off tier roles showing on pok�mon reaction roles.
+Use this to toggle on/off tier roles showing on pokémon reaction roles.

 poke-rr create
 ~~~~~~~~~~~

 Full command: ``!poke-rr create  <channel> <pokemon>``

-Use this to create a reaction role of the pok�mon you input.
+Use this to create a reaction role of the pokémon you input.
 This will also create all the necessary roles.

 view
 ~~~~~~~~~~~